Sebaceous

 Please click on the images for details.

-It is very difficult to tell a ruptured cyst apart from an infected cyst.
-The cyst tender, red and probably be discharging.
+It is very difficult to distinguish between a ruptured cyst and an infected cyst.
+The cyst is usually tender, red and discharging.

-More commonly, though, the cyst comes back.
-A cyst that has been previously inflamed will be scarred and be more difficult to remove.
-The minimally invasive technique is then not possible.
+More commonly, though, the cyst will come back.
+A cyst that has been previously inflamed will be scarred and be more difficult to remove in which case the minimally invasive technique of removal is not a possibility.

 The decision to get one removed is an individual decision for the person to make.
 These are the sorts of things to take into account: